unemployable/Golf-Mk5-RCD330-CAN-Filter/README.md

 It is still very much a work in progress.<BR>
 A prototype of this blue board version, will soon be tested in a 2007 2.0 FSI Comfortline.

+This version adds experimental support for long button presses (Mute/Menu) and attempts to work around inadvertent MFD changes.

 ## Hardware ##

 Rather than building my own hardware, I decided to search for an existing board that could be easily modified.<BR>